lsst-dm/dmtn-318/index.md

 * The catalog and dataset type component DOIs will be declared as "isPartOf" the main data release DOI.
 * If an IDAC creates a DOI for their copy of a component they shall use "isIdenticalTo" the original dataset.
 (How do we know which was the original version?)
 * If an IDAC has a cut down version of a catalog (e.g., "object lite") then that version "isVariantFormOf" the original full catalog.
-* If a data release includes Butler datasets that contain tabular data (for example in Parquet files) that are also available as catalogs in Qserv, then the catalog DOI "isVariantFormOf" the Butler dataset to indicate that they are almost, but not exactly, the same data.[^dp1_parquet]
+* If a data release includes Butler datasets that contain tabular data (for example in Parquet files) that are also available as catalogs in Qserv, then the catalog DOI "isVariantFormOf" the Butler dataset to indicate that they are almost, but not exactly, the same data.
 * A new data release "Obsoletes" a previous data release.[^dp1]
 * A new release's catalog dataset (e.g., "Object") also "Obsoletes" the corresponding catalog dataset in the previous release.